Assessing non-Gaussian quantum state conversion with the stellar rank: Background

-Monotonicity on average allows for investigating probabilistic operations.
-This is an important property especially when one is considering quantum optics, where genuine non-Gaussianity is usually generated in a probabilistic fashion.
-A monotone having the property of monotonicity on average allows for computing bounds including probabilistic protocols.
-Indeed, given a resource monotone $\mathcal M$, if $\Lambda$ is a free operation that maps $k$ copies of $\rho$ to $m$ copies of $\sigma$ with probability $p$, then monotonicity on average implies \cite{RevModPhys.91.025001}:
+A monotone having the property of monotonicity under post-selection allows for computing bounds including probabilistic protocols.
+Indeed, given a resource monotone $\mathcal M$, if $\Lambda$ is a free operation that maps $k$ copies of $\rho$ to $m$ copies of $\sigma$ with any nonzero probability, then monotonicity under post-selection implies: